Hometown: Can I have two hometowns? Woodbridge, New Jersey and Huntersville, North Carolina

 Hometown: Newark, Delaware

 Cake or pie?
-Cake, specifically a black bottom cupcake (dark chocolate batter with cream cheese filling).
+Cupcake.
+Specifically a black bottom cupcake (dark chocolate batter with cream cheese filling).

 So what do you do?

-As the North Program Manager I oversee all parts of the Congressional Award in the Northeast and much of the Midwest.
-I help participants from the very beginning to the end of The Congressional Award process – from registration to Record Book submission to finally planning the medal presentations.
-I am also responsible for the Gold Medal events in June which bring together hundreds of medalists from across the nation, their families and Members of Congress.
+As the Program Director, I oversee all parts of The Congressional Award in the Northeast and much of the Midwest.
+I help participants from the very beginning to the end of the process – from registration to Record Book submission to finally planning the medal presentations.
+I also assist with our national events in Washington, DC like the Charity Poker Tournament, Golf Classic, and dinners/receptions.
+My biggest responsibility is the Gold Medal event in June which brings together hundreds of Gold Medalists, their families, and Members of Congress.
 I enjoy seeing the medalists from across the country come together to be honored for all of their hard work and dedication to bettering their communities and themselves.
 It is truly rewarding.

 Hometown: I grew up in Albuquerque, New Mexico but my most recent hometown is Carson City, Nevada.